protocol/research-website/content/tutorials/resnetlab-on-tour/content-addressing/index.md

 ---

-Learn all about the most foundational principle of the IPFS architecture: content addressing and IPFS's Content Identifier, or CID.
-In this module, you'll learn:
+Learn all about the most foundational principle of the IPFS architecture: content addressing and IPFS's content identifier (or CID).
+In this module, you'll hear about:

   - How IPFS addresses files
   - How IPFS transforms files into Merkle DAGs